HRPHX11-Front-End/ON-THE-MARKET_Image_Carousel_and_Stats/README.md

-# ImageCarouselAndDescription
+## ON THE MARKET

+### Features
-Image Carousel and Description
+- Image Carousel

-Scripts:

-npm start
-npm react-dev
-npm run seed
+- Property Description
+- Property Stats